U.S. State Court Cases | Campaign for Tobacco-Free Kids

 Tobacco retailers challenged an innovative Brookline by-law that prohibits the sale of all tobacco products to anyone born after January 1, 2000 (sometimes referred to as a “tobacco-free generation law”), contending that it was preempted by the Massachusetts state law that raised the minimum sales age for tobacco products from 18 to 21, and that it violated the equal protection clause of the Massachusetts Declaration of Rights.
 Tobacco-Free Kids, joined by 11 national, state, and local public health, medical, and community organizations, filed an amicus brief in the Supreme Judicial Court of Massachusetts (the highest court in the state) urging the court to affirm a lower court ruling upholding the Brookline by-law.
 In addition to supporting the lower court ruling that the state law was not intended to preempt local tobacco control laws, our amicus brief emphasized the importance of preserving local authority to experiment with novel and more far-reaching tobacco restrictions, and documented examples of impactful tobacco control laws that originated at the local level and which were later adopted by states and/or the federal government.
 On March 8, 2024, the Supreme Judicial Court unanimously upheld the Brookline law and rejected the retailers’ preemption and equal protection arguments.

 City of Columbus et al. v.
-Ohio (Franklin County Ohio Court of Common Pleas, 2024)
+Ohio (Ohio Court of Appeals, 2024)

 Case details: No.24CV002865

 The City of Columbus and 13 other Ohio municipalities challenged a sweeping state tobacco preemption law that would eliminate all existing and future local regulations of tobacco products, including Columbus’s prohibition on the sale of flavored tobacco products.
-The cities alleged that the state preemption law violated their state constitutional right to exercise home rule authority, and asked the court for a temporary restraining order and preliminary injunction to block implementation of the state law, which is set to take effect on April 23, 2024.
-Tobacco-Free Kids and eleven of our partners filed an amicus brief in support of the city’s motion to block immediate implementation of the state law, emphasizing the public health benefits that Columbus’s flavored tobacco ordinance provides to local residents.
+The cities alleged that the state preemption law violated their state constitutional right to exercise home rule authority, and asked the court for a temporary restraining order and preliminary injunction to block implementation of the state law, which was set to take effect on April 23, 2024.
+On April 19, 2024, a Franklin County trial court issued a temporary restraining order that blocks the State from enforcing its preemption law against the cities that are parties to the lawsuit, meaning that these cities can continue to enforce their local tobacco laws, including Columbus’s flavored tobacco ban.
+Tobacco-Free Kids and eleven of our partners filed an amicus brief in support of the cities’ motion to enjoin implementation of the state law, emphasizing the public health benefits that Columbus’s flavored tobacco ordinance provides to local residents.
+In May 2024, the trial court ruled in the cities’ favor on the merits, finding that the state preemption law was unconstitutional and granting a permanent injunction against enforcement of the law.
+The state appealed the merits decision to the Tenth District Court of Appeals, where the case remains pending.
+Tobacco-free Kids and 15 of our state and national partners filed an amicus brief in the court of appeals, which focused on the public health benefits of Columbus’s flavored tobacco ordinance and other local tobacco control laws.